ljunggren/boozang-docs/README.md

 ###### Running a test with comments

 When running a test with comments, the test will execute and stop at the first comment.
-To go to the next comment, press play again and the test will continue executing until it finishes or hits the next comment.
+To skip to the  next comment, press play again.
 This is very useful when fixing look & feel issues, as several issues can be recorded in the same test case.

 ###### Show selection for Pass/Fail